swuuu/ros2_control_solo/README.md

 Gazebo simulator.
 Furthermore, this repository relies only on the effort interface from ROS2_control.

 ## Installations
+We use ROS 2 Foxy.
 Here are the dependencies used.
 - ros2-control
 - ros2-controllers
 - ros-foxy-gazebo-ros-pkgs